 In the late autumn and winter months, it will be used to protect plants that will survive in colder temperatures when necessary.

-Deciding on what types of plants to put in your cold frame will vary depending on your region and average monthly temperatures.
+Deciding which types of plants to put in your cold frame depends on your region and average monthly temperatures.

-Research different varieties of vegetables and figure out what will perform best in your climate with a cold frame garden.
+Research different varieties of vegetables and figure out which will perform best in your climate in a cold-frame garden.

 Plant Hardiness Zone Maps

-To help you get started, take a look at the USDA's Plant Hardiness Zone Map.
+To help you get started, take a look at the Farmer's Almanac USDA's Plant Hardiness Zone Map Lookup Tool, updated for 2026.

 This map was designed to help gardeners determine which plants will thrive in their respective regions.
-You will notice detailed maps for each specific state broken down by ZIP codes.
+You will notice detailed maps for each state, broken down by ZIP code.

-For our Canadian readers, the Natural Resources Canada page has the same resources for our provinces and territories.
+For my fellow Canadian readers, the Natural Resources Canada page has the same resources for our provinces and territories, last updated in 2025.

-Cold frame gardening gives you a simple and frugal way to extend your growing season.
+Cold frame gardening offers a simple, frugal way to extend your growing season.

 You can build a basic cold frame from extra materials in your garage or shed, and add a new resource to your gardening tool belt.
 This will help you get plants in the ground sooner and keep them there longer.